CSSCurrent en:Cryptshare on Microsoft Azure

 - Öffentlicher SSH-Schlüssel: Insert SSH key here.

 After this step, determine which payment method you want to select for this Azure device.
 Please note that this method applies exclusively for the infrastructure provided by Microsoft and the operation thereof.
-Currently, Cryptshare is only offered as a Bring-Your-Own-License-Model and is therefore not billed via Microsoft.
+Currently, Cryptshare is only offered as a Bring-Your-Own-Licence-Model and is therefore not billed via Microsoft.

 Now, select the previously created resource group and the desired location, and proceed with the "Next: Virtual Machine Settings".